Adjoint methods for static Hamilton-Jacobi equations: Eikonal-like equation in bounded domain

 Thus,

 Choose $\mu=\dfrac{1}{2n(1+\gamma)}$ then for $\epsilon <1$, we get the estimate:

-By the coercivity condition (H2) we finally get $|Du^{\epsilon}|$ is bounded independently of $\epsilon$.
-We get the theorem. \begin{Remark} \end{Remark} The existence of the solution of ($\ref{HJ21}$) follows directly from \cite{FS} with some changes of conditions as in the proof of Theorem $\ref{FS1}$ above.\\ Now we discuss about the uniqueness of the viscosity solution $u$ of ($\ref{HJ20}$).\\ For $p \in \mathbb R^n$ we consider the function $\phi$ from $(0,\infty)$ to $\mathbb R$
+By the superlinearity condition (H2) we finally get $|Du^{\epsilon}|$ is bounded independently of $\epsilon$.
+We get the theorem. \begin{Remark} \end{Remark} The existence of the solution of (\ref{HJ21}) then follows directly from \cite{FS} with some changes and adaptations similar to the proof of Theorem \ref{FS1} above.\\ Now we discuss about the uniqueness of the viscosity solution $u$ of (\ref{HJ20}).\\ For $p \in \mathbb R^n$, let's consider the following function $\phi$ from $(0,\infty)$ to $\mathbb R$